rathink4/rathink4/README.md

 ![image](https://user-images.githubusercontent.com/7591614/197886345-55037c67-192f-423d-81b4-99132fca0ded.png)

-Sucking at something is the first step to being sorta good at something.
+Suckin at something is the first step to being sorta good at something.

 ### Couple of things you should know about me